przemyslawpluta/mongo-edu/README.md

 ### Videos

 Download all available videos from lists present in the `wiki` pages for any given week.
+Add `--cc` to download closed captions with the videos.

 ![screenshot](https://raw.github.com/przemyslawpluta/mongo-edu/gh-pages/images/me-videos-update.gif)